hlord2000/zephyr-MS-to-Linux-travel-guide/README.md

 Follow the instructions for nRF Connect SDK here: https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/installation/install_ncs.html

 Be sure to note the location of your virtual environment.
-I use the /opt directory for my SDK and toolchain installations.
+I use the /opt directory for toolchain installations and /opt/ncs for my SDK installations.

 ```
 ├── ncs